Jav65/tp/docs/UserGuide.md

 ### Editing a session: `edit-session`

 Edit an existing care session for a patient.
-You may also update the session status (`complete` or `incomplete`).
+You may also update the session status (`completed` or `incomplete`).

 **Format:**
 `edit-session PATIENT_INDEX SESSION_INDEX [d/DATE] [time/TIME] [type/CARE_TYPE] [notes/NOTES] [status/STATUS]`